open-ceiling

 Hidden defects are issues that would not normally be visible, reduce the value of the home, and are not known by the seller.

-The issue is that a home that is sold with warranty means that the seller is responsible for that hidden defect even after the property has been sold.
+The issue is a home that is sold with warranty means the seller is responsible for that hidden defect even after the property has been sold.
 Not only is that seller responsible, even if they do not live in that house, but the owner before them is responsible as well, and so are all the owners before that who are living.
 If there was an owner who sold the property without warranty, they are not responsible.

 So, if you purchase a home with a fireplace and move in, then one day make a fire in the fireplace only to discover that your house is filling with smoke on the second floor due to a tear in the lining of the fireplace, you can hold the previous owner responsible.